jules2689/trudeau/docs/2020-04-18/trudeau.md

 This is an important decision that will protect citizens on both sides of the border, and I want to thank Minister blair forleading those discussions with the United States.

 [end of translation] we're all here today, but it is the weekend.
-Usually a saturday morning in april means getting outside to enjoy the sunshine.
+Usually a Saturday morning in April means getting outside to enjoy the sunshine.
 Having a friend over for coffee.
 Or taking the kids to the park.
 But these aren't normal times.